kadishmal/cubrid-cookbook/README.md

 This will:

-1. Install the `libgcrypt-devel` dependency library which is required to build PECL packages.
-In PHP 5.3.3 installed via YUM this library does not get installed by default.
+1. Install CUBRID for PDO driver < 9.1.0, in case CUBRID is not already installed.
-2. Install `php-pdo` module.
-If PHP is installed as a "package" (default), it get's installed from YUM.
-In this case PHP is configured with `--enable-pdo=shared` which means PDO module must be installed separately.
-See [http://jira.cubrid.org/browse/APIS-415](http://jira.cubrid.org/browse/APIS-415).
+2. Install the `libgcrypt-devel` dependency library, which is required to build PECL packages, because in PHP 5.3.3 installed via YUM this library does not get installed by default.
 3. Install CUBRID PDO driver from [PHP PECL Repository](http://pecl.php.net/package/PDO_CUBRID) if the PDO driver is not already installed (*same version as the previously installed CUBRID Database*).
+If no CUBRID version is specified, defaults to the latest available vesion.
-4. Create */etc/php5/conf.d/pdo_cubrid.ini*.
+4. Create */etc/php5/conf.d/pdo_cubrid.ini* to tell PHP to load CUBRID PDO driver.

 **Note**: this recipe as well as **php_driver** do not restart your Web server automatically because they do not know which Web server you use.
 So, if necessary, restart your Web server manually.